Skip to content

 HTTP Source

-HTTP Source starts an HTTP service with TLS enabled to accept POST request in the Vertex Pod.
-It listens to port 8443, with request URI /vertices/{vertexName}.
+HTTP Source starts an HTTP service to accept POST requests in the Vertex Pod.
+By default, it listens on port 8443 with TLS enabled, with request URI /vertices/{vertexName}.

 A Pipeline with HTTP Source: